gurrenm3/BTD-Mod-Helper/Documentation/BTD_Mod_Helper.Api.ModContent.md

 ## ModContent.Id Property

-(Cross-Game compatible) The id that this ModContent will be given; a combination of the Mod's prefix and the name
+The id that this ModContent will be given; a combination of the Mod's prefix and the name

 ```csharp
 public string Id { get; }